diegosanchez34/Lavanderia_aplicacion/README.md

-# Lavandería
+# Laundry Management System

-Este es un proyecto web para De La Cruz Lavandería desarrollado con Django.
+This is a web project for De La Cruz Lavanderia developed with Django.

-## Descripción general
+## Overview

-Este proyecto tiene como objetivo proporcionar una plataforma en línea para gestionar las operaciones de registro de pecheras de una lavandería.
+This project provides an online platform to manage and track reusable aprons in a laundry facility.
+The system enables traceability of aprons through the use of barcode technology, allowing efficient registration, monitoring, and management of each item throughout its lifecycle.

-## Tecnologías utilizadas
+## Technologies Used

 - **Frontend:**
   - HTML5